How does music recognition actually work and what does this have to do with maths?

 Previous knowledge: concept of function

-Participants: Mathematics courses from grade 9 onwards
+Target group: Mathematics courses from grade 9 onwards

 Created by: Jonas Kusch, Nils Steffens, Janna Tinnes